scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 During the second stage, half of top level threads is used (22 in our examples).
 And on the third stage, the whole pool is employed (44 threads).

-The code above demonstrates *unbalanced* version of QR decomposition workload:
+The code below demonstrates *unbalanced* version of QR decomposition workload:

 .. code-block:: python
     :linenos: